utshomax/postman-docs/src/pages/docs/sending-requests/mqtt-client/first-mqtt-request.md

 ## Using response visualizer

-Now that you have subscribed to a topic and published a few messages, you can use the response visualizer to view the messages in a more comprehensible format.
+Now that you've subscribed to a topic and published a few messages, you can use the response visualizer to view the messages in a more comprehensible format.

 1. Switch to the **Visualization** tab in the response area.
 You will see the messages for the `age` field visualized as a line chart.
 2. Select the field name dropdown to select the field you want to visualize.